Digitising Recurring Journey in Insurance

 “Persistency has been the most critical parameter that insurers have gauged on.”

-The total composition of any insurers comprises of 2/3rd of renewal premium rather than the new policies which are sold.
-Therefore, the ability to collect premiums with the right experience at all touchpoints helps maintain the persistency.
+The total composition of any insurer comprises 2/3rd of renewal premiums rather than the new policies which are sold.
+Therefore, the ability to collect premiums with the right experience at all touchpoints helps maintain persistence.
 It is also important to give a wide array of products to choose from.
-Especially for the new customers who sees a wide range of payment methods to choose from, it instils confidence in the company.
-Which drives persistency in the long run.
+Especially for the new customers who see a wide range of payment methods to choose from, it instils confidence in the company.
+Which drives persistence in the long run.

 DIGITAL CHANNELS